The best parts of fall golf, ranked

 More weekend availability

-College football and the NFL remove the casuals from the equation, meaning more tee times and less on-course traffic.
+College football and the NFL whittle down the casual weekend warriors, meaning more tee times and less on-course traffic.
 Plus, you don't have to drive Junior to their Little League game.
 You probably have him enrolled in some type of fall baseball academy, but that's on you.

 The weather sweet spot

 In our not-so-humble opinion, 55 to 65 degrees—what connoisseurs consider the sweet spot for wine storage—applies to golf as well.
 No wonder Jim Nantz is a master of both.
-(Ed note: Chris Powers wanted to make sure "Overcast days are the G.O.A.T." was mentioned.
-No argument here.)
+[Ed note: Our own Chris Powers wanted to make sure "Overcast days are the G.O.A.T." was mentioned.
+No argument here.]

 Onfokus